alexnitta/woodshed/README.md

 ### Code conventions

 It's easy to spend a lot of time just setting up various tools like ESLint and prettier to enforce code conventions.
-This is done via a pre-commit hook.
 Since I had already done this setup work, it seemed a shame to throw it out before sharing this project.
 Feel free to change or discard these configs however it best suits your needs.
+Out of the box, these conventions are enforced with a pre-commit hook.
 More detailed notes are in [./docs/code_conventions.md](./docs/code_conventions.md).

 ### GitHub Actions workflow